mancia08/e-commerce-app/README.md

 ### Persona #2: Seller
 - Small local store, been there since forever.
-- Mom and pop store.
+- Family owned store.
 - “Brick and mortar”.
 - Does not sell food or other perishable items.
 - Sells technology, clothes, toys, small electronics, small household appliances, etc.
-- Because of the pandemic they can't sell in person so to keep the business they want to sell online but I don't know how to do it.
+- Because of the pandemic they can't sell in person, so to keep the business they want to sell online but they don't know how to do it.
 - Provides a lot of after-sale service and customer service.
 - Has an established clientele.
-- Doesn't have warehouses or shipping services so there is trepidation about selling online.
+- Does not have warehouses or shipping services so there is trepidation about selling online.

 ## :brain: Explorations + Decisions
 ### Brainstorming